 Best Diving Destinations in Thailand

-Thailand’s magnificent gulf on the east includes the islands of Koh Tao and Koh Samui, which offer impeccable diving throughout the year at dive sites that are fairly protected from heavy weather conditions.
+Thailand’s magnificent gulf on the east includes the islands of Ko Tao and Koh Samui, which offer impeccable diving throughout the year at dive sites that are fairly protected from heavy weather conditions.
 Divers can enjoy calm, gentle currents over the reefs and are often spoilt with sightings of majestic rays and whale sharks at certain times of the year.
 Notable dive sites include Sail Rock, a phenomenal rocky outcrop that sits 15 meters above the surface of the water, and the underwater walls of Chumphon Pinnacle.

 For many, the best dive sites can be found on the west coast, specifically in the area of the Andaman Sea that stretches between the ever-popular Phuket and further south down to Krabi.
 Popular with novice and experienced divers alike, there are a number of shore dives and wreck dives available, but many of the reef dive sites are reached by boat.

-Phuket is an island ideally suited as a base for scuba diving enthusiasts with plenty of dive operators along its coast and an array of exotic marine life in its waters.
+Phuket is an island ideally suited for scuba diving enthusiasts with plenty of dive operators along its coast and an array of exotic marine life in its waters.
 It is also fairly protected and is suitable for diving at almost any time of the year.
 There are rocky and colourful coral reefs, wreck dives and even a marine sanctuary called Shark Point, known for its concentration of Leopard Sharks.
 For those looking to experience a little more of a challenge, there are a number of sites surrounding the Similan islands that are well-worth hopping on a liveaboard to visit.
 In contrast to the relatively calm conditions around Phuket, Richelieu Rock is an exhilarating wall dive that will not leave you disappointed.

 Thailand boasts a whopping 26 National Marine Parks which means that all of the dive sites are well-protected.
 There are even a number of eco dive sites and companies focusing specifically on preservation of the most-dived areas, which is great news for preserving these underwater paradises for years to come.
 The world-class diving here takes many forms including cave dives, drift dives, pinnacles, walls and of course vibrant reef dives.